Abadazad: Book series

 Book 3, originally scheduled for US publication, appeared only in Great Britain, while Book 4 did not appear at all.
 The synopsis for Book 4 from Amazon.UK reads as follows: "A groundbreaking mix of fiction and full-colour comic strip that follows a headstrong girl's journey into the bizarre fictional world of Abadazad to rescue her brother.
-In 'Historcery', Kate has finally gathered the group of friends she hopes will help her to rescue her brother Matt from the evil Lanky Man: the walking candle Master Wix, Professor Headstrong, the puppet Mary Annette and Mr Glum".
+In Historcery, Kate has finally gathered the group of friends she hopes will help her to rescue her brother Matt from the evil Lanky Man: the walking candle Master Wix, Professor Headstrong, the puppet Mary Annette and Mr Glum".

-Although he and artist Mike Ploog originally signed up for eight volumes (with hopes for twelve, depending on sales), J.M.
-DeMatteis said the Abadazad book series ended after three books, and the third book would not be released in the United States.
+Although he and artist Mike Ploog originally signed up for eight volumes (with hopes for twelve, depending on sales), J. M. DeMatteis said the Abadazad book series ended after three books, and the third book would not be released in the United States.
 DeMatteis credits the Abadazad experience as inspiring his 2010 prose children's fantasy novel Imaginalis.

-Franklin O. Davies

-Davies wrote "nineteen or twenty" Abadazad books, from 1898 to 1924, starting with Little Martha in Abadazad.
-Other titles mentioned include Queen Ija of Abadazad, The Eight Oceans of Abadazad, Professor Headstrong of Abadazad, The Enchanted Gardens of Abadazad, The Balloonicorn of Abadazad, The Edges of Abadazad, The Battle for Abadazad and The Wretchedly Awful City of Abadazad.
-Most of these feature Martha Cooper, a small, determined girl who possesses the means, in the form of a blue sphere, of travelling to Abadazad at will.
-The historical book series reveals that Martha herself had related the stories to Davies, who had written them into books, altering the appearance and characters as he thought best suited the audience.
-The difference between his version of Abadazad and the version Kate encounters in person is a recurring theme throughout the story.
-In the original Crossgen comic book, the fictitious author's name had been Franklin O. Barrie.